A Resolution for Your Health

 Here’s to a healthy home.

-While we can think our homes are pristine and clean, I hope this list has brought to mind some areas in your home where you might not have realized mold can be growing.
+While we can think our homes are pristine and clean, I hope this list has brought to mind some areas in your home where you might not have realized mold can be hiding.
 Just a little bit of effort can make a big difference in making your home healthy and keeping mold under control.